Development Fund · Funding Phases

 We grow only as fast as we identify trusted, Spirit-led leaders.
 When leaders align, provision follows.

-Matching Provision
+Catalytic Matching

 Active Stewardship